Feed-in tariff: Europe

 In 1990, Germany adopted its "Stromeinspeisungsgesetz" (StrEG), or "Law on Feeding Electricity into the Grid".
 The StrEG required utilities to purchase electricity generated from renewable energy suppliers at a percentage of the prevailing retail price of electricity.
-The percentage offered for solar and wind power was set at 90% of the residential electricity price, while other technologies such as hydro power and biomass sources were offered percentages ranging from 65% to 80%.
+The percentage offered for solar and wind power was set at 90% of the residential electricity price, while other technologies such as hydro power and biomass sources were offered at percentages ranging from 65% to 80%.
 A project cap of 5 MW was included.

 While Germany's StrEG was insufficient to encourage costlier technologies such as photovoltaics, it proved relatively effective at encouraging lower-cost technologies like wind, leading to the deployment of 4,400 MW of new wind capacity between 1991 and 1999, which represented approximately one-third of total global wind capacity by 1999.

 An additional challenge that StrEG addressed was the right to connect to the grid.
 The StrEG guaranteed renewable electricity producers grid access.
 Similar percentage-based feed-in laws were adopted in Spain and Denmark in the 1990s.